 As has been comprehensively shown in a recent study, the goal of an ever-growing GDP ad infinitum is not sustainable.
 It is illusory to think one could decouple it from environmental impact.
 In other words, sustainability measures are not compatible with constant economic growth.
 We cannot reduce environmental impact and expect the economy to grow in the same way we have been used to in the past.

 This can be illustrated, albeit a little simplistically, by reference to a long, drawn-out debate about the container port in Hamburg.
-If international trade is to continue and preferably expand, the river would need to be dredged once again (it has been seven times already) in order to accommodate the ships transporting goods up the river to the port.
+If international trade is to continue and preferably expand, the river would need to be dredged once again (it has been seven times already) in order to accommodate the ships transporting goods upriver to the port.
 The port itself is still situated where it was over 800 years ago, which is further inland, unlike its fiercest competitors, Rotterdam and Antwerp.
-Mediaeval man obviously did not anticipate how far we would take it with our ambitions.
+The mediaeval man obviously did not anticipate how far we would take it with our ambitions.

 Some get wild and furious about this, as it won’t do to not dredge the river only because some lone newt swims in the marshes or some rare species of plant might be endangered by dumping tons of mud on ancient wetlands in the process.